mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 listed features but can apply different optimizations depending on the functionality exposed by the QUIC implementation.

+* *initial_max_data transport*: if the QUIC receiver has indicated a willingness to accept 0-RTT packets with early data, this is the maximum size that the QUIC sender can use, as described in {{ed-considerations}}.
 * *Maximum Datagram Size*: The maximum DATAGRAM size that the QUIC connection can transmit on the network path to the QUIC receiver.
 If a RoQ sender using DATAGRAMs does not know the maximum DATAGRAM size for the path to the RoQ